About Business Headshots

 How Much Do Business Headshots Cost?

-Business headshots cost between $65 and $1500 depending on geography, package, and provider.
-The bottom end of that range is going to produce some truly terrible photos.
+Business headshots can cost anywhere between $89 and $1500 depending on geography, package, and provider.

 When considering pricing, remember to look at a) licensing (who owns the photos) and b) retouching fees.